nrsyed/conway/README.md

 The grid is fixed to be square, but its size (number of rows/columns) can be adjusted.
-The grid can be randomized, and the random seed density (probability that a given cell will be alive) can be adjusted.
+The grid can be randomized, and the random seed density (probability that a given cell will be alive) can also be adjusted.

 ## Background